**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 The Supply Chain Drama: Will We Run Out?

-But, before you start melting down your grandmother’s jewelry, experts assure us that business development in recycling and productivity-chiefly improved usage is promising.
-Because in tech, similar to in LA real estate, space is limited but creativity is infinite.
+But, before you start melting down your grandmother’s jewelry, experts assure us that innovation in recycling and efficient usage is promising.
+Because in tech, much like in LA real estate, space is limited but creativity is infinite.

 What Are Industry Leaders Saying?

-“Were moving towards more enduring practices, walking through recycled metals, and improving the energy efficiency of chips, — clarified our conversion optimization sage
+“Were moving towards more sustainable practices, exploring recycled metals, and improving the energy efficiency of chips, — clarified our conversion optimization sage

 Can Metals Keep Up with Moore’s Law?